fizwidget/fizwidget.github.io/source/_posts/2014-07-27-function-pipelines.markdown

 A key thing to note is that none of these methods are modifying the objects they're called on.
 They're instead applying some kind of filter or transformation, then outputting a new sequence to the next stage of the pipeline.

+It's also worth pointing out that we can use intermediate variables and/or helper methods if we wish - the code doesn't *have* to be an unbroken chain of method calls.
+So long as we cleanly separate the stages and avoid mutating state (reassigning variables, appending to lists, etc), we're still using a pipelined approach.

 Example #2
 ----------